Last Updated: Aug 30, 2017

 Naughty or nice, everyone loves a good party game— especially at Christmas.
 They’re a great way to break the ice and encourage guests to start mingling.
-The trick is to choose the right games for your group.
+The trick is to choose the right games based on your group dynamic and Christmas party theme.

 With that in mind, we created this interactive collection of Christmas party game ideas.
 Use the buttons to describe your party and let the holiday magic begin.
 After our party planning elves have filtered a list of your perfect games, click the title for more detailed instructions.
 And don’t forget to send out Christmas party invitations far before the event.